chloeekk/chloeekk.github.io/content/posts/ai-max-ad-creative-insights/index.md

 ---
 title: "Using AI Max for Ad Copy?
 Beware of These 2 Key Risks"
-escription: "This article delves into the mechanics of AI Max's automatic ad creative generation, covering the frequency and sources of AI-generated copy, as well as the risks of uncontrollable content and data opacity."
+description: "This article delves into the mechanics of AI Max's automatic ad creative generation, covering the frequency and sources of AI-generated copy, as well as the risks of uncontrollable content and data opacity."
 date: 2025-09-08T09:43:41+08:00
-draft: true
+draft: false

 categories:
 - SEM